nosarthur/gita/README.md

 To run tests locally, simply `pytest`.
 More implementation details are in [design.md](https://github.com/nosarthur/gita/blob/master/doc/design.md).
+A step-by-step guide to reproduce this project is [here](https://nosarthur.github.io/side%20project/2019/05/27/gita-breakdown.html).

-You can also sponsor me on GitHub.
+You can also sponsor me on [GitHub](https://github.com/sponsors/nosarthur).
 Any amount is appreciated!

 ## Contributors